Correct Posture Explained: How to Improve Your Posture

 Now, if you’re unsure whether you have these natural curves and good posture, we’re here to help – most people will have problems without even knowing it!
 This is because the issues can be so minor to begin with that they’re barely noticeable, but the problems can develop the longer they are left unchecked.

-- There should be less than two inches between your neck and small of your back and the wall
+3. There should be less than two inches between your neck, the small of your back and the wall

-By contrast, having bad posture usually means that the position of the body has gone against its natural spinal curves, and instead, the head and shoulders are placed forward of the spine with the spine curved into an excessive S-shape, or a C-shape.
+Having poor posture or postural dysfunction usually means that the position of the body has gone against its natural spinal curves.
+The individual may be slouching with their head and shoulders bent forwards in front of the spine, which forces it to curve into an excessive hunchback or C-shape with bent knees.